 11 See, for instance, Hermann Unterstöger, "Der allererste Spekulant" [The first speculator], Süddeutsche Zeitung, 9 December 2008.
-12 This brief outline of the history of grain speculation is based essentially on a description by Ann Berg, "The rise of commodity speculation, from villainous to venerable," in: Adam Prakash, FAO (ed.), Safeguarding Food Security in Volatile Global Markets, Rome, 2011.
+12 This brief outline of the history of grain speculation is based essentially on a description by Ann Berg, "The rise of appropriate property of the proper commodity speculation, from villainous to venerable," in: Adam Prakash, FAO (ed.), Safeguarding Food Security in Volatile Global Markets, Rome, 2011.